bonitasoft/bonita-examples/bonita-loan-request-application/README.md

     ...
 }
 ```
-Now, through the magic of Spring boot, a Bonita Engine is automatically started when our application starts.
+The magic of Spring boot operates, and a Bonita Engine is automatically started when our application starts.
 We can see Engine startup logs in the console:
 ```
 |09:44:15.601|main|INFO |o.b.p.s.ScriptExecutor| configuration for Database vendor: h2